JuliaPy/SymPy.jl/examples/tutorial.md

 This finds the complex roots, but does not account for the double root.
 The `roots` function of SymPy does.

-This particular function is not exported (as it conflicts with the `roots` function from the `Polynomials` package) but we can still access it using `p[:roots]()` or its alias `polyroots`.

-> Indexing with a symbol.
-When a symbolic expression is indexed by a
-> symbol it returns a function which maps to a corresponding SymPy
-> function.
-For example, `p[:roots](args...)` will call `roots(p,
-> args...)` within SymPy.
-For methods of SymPy objects, the same is
-> true, so if `roots` were a class method, then the call would resolve
-> to `p.roots(args...)`.

-The output of calling `polyroots` will be a dictionary whose keys are the roots and values the multiplicity.
+The output of calling `roots` will be a dictionary whose keys are the roots and values the multiplicity.

 ```
-polyroots(p)
+roots(p)
 ```

-When exact answers are not provided, the `polyroots` call is contentless:
+When exact answers are not provided, the `roots` call is contentless:

 ```
 p = x^5 - x + 1
-polyroots(p)
+roots(p)
 ```

 Calling `solve` seems to produce very little as well: